-2015 Artists in Residence
+2016 Artists in Residence

 Carefully selected for their superb credentials and talent for working with young people, our Artists in Residence are professional artists at the top of their fields.
 They share their experience and enthusiasm in an intensive workshop structure, spending the week guiding and inspiring teens to express their own creativity.

-Thrilled to be returning to JCC Maccabi ArtsFest for a second year of fun, laughs, friends, and learning, Lisa Melinn began her life in the theatre at age five, when she played Snoopy in You’re a Good Man, Charlie Brown.
+Thrilled to be returning to JCC Maccabi ArtsFest for a third year of fun, laughs, friends, and learning, Lisa Melinn began her life in the theatre at age five, when she played Snoopy in You’re a Good Man, Charlie Brown.
 After getting bitten by the acting bug, Lisa spent most of her childhood singing show tunes and performing in plays.
 She also spent three summers studying and performing at The Hampton Playhouse in Hampton, N.H.
 Lisa began acting professionally while still in high school, recording voiceovers for regional and national radio commercials.

 Lisa earned a bachelor’s degree in drama from the Professional Actor Training School at Syracuse University.
 She has taught acting and improv to students of all ages for Farmington Hills Schools, The Second City/Detroit, Michigan Actors Studio, Water Works Theatre Company, Michigan Youth Theatre, and Oakland Community College’s Theatre Program.
 Favorite roles include Zillah in A Bright Room Called Day (The Ringwald), Jessie in ‘Night Mother (Breathe Art Theatre Project), and Tina in Tony n’ Tina’s Wedding (Detroit Actor’s Guild).

 Culinary Arts at JCC Maccabi ArtsFest offers you the opportunity to be hands-on in the kitchen with professional chefs who will engage you in every aspect of running a kitchen and preparing great food.
-From choosing the right ingredients, learning new cooking techniques, and to understand the history and culture behind food; you will work alongside the Artist in Residence (and special guest chefs) to learn how to plan a menu and understand the process of transforming raw ingredients into delicious dishes.
-Your culinary creations will be showcased, served, and devoured by guests and your peers from the JCC Maccabi Games and ArtsFest at the Final ArtsFest Showcase—the grand finale of JCC Maccabi.
+From choosing the right ingredients, learning new cooking techniques, and to understand the history and culture of food; you will work alongside the Artist in Residence (and special guest chefs) to learn how to plan a menu and understand the process of transforming raw ingredients into delicious dishes.
+Your culinary creations will be showcased, served, and devoured at the Final ArtsFest Showcase.

 Eric made his feature film debut in the highly acclaimed motion picture Real Steel opposite Hugh Jackman.
-Other on-camera credits include the films North of South, West of East and The Giant Mechanical Man; and Musical Guest spots for The Tonight Show with Jay Leno (NBC).
+Other on-camera credits include the films North of South, West of East and The Giant Mechanical Man; and Musical Guest spots for The Tonight Show With Jay Leno (NBC).
 Other broadcast appearances include regional commercials, singing the National Anthem for the Chicago White Sox, Chicago Bears, as well as the last MLB All-Star Game held at the old Yankee Stadium.

 Joining us for his ninth summer is Artist in Residence Josh Nelson.
 Josh is a gifted multi-instrumentalist and songwriter whose work is celebrated and integrated into the repertoire of congregations, camps, and communities around the world.
 Whether appearing solo or with an elite ensemble of world-class musicians, Josh’s presence and performance style is high-energy and captivating.
 His music builds community, lifting up congregations and concert audiences alike through experiences that are at once energizing and deeply moving.
 Classically trained and equally versed in rock, jazz and world music, Josh combines his broad range of influences into a breathtaking musical style that is accessible to audiences of all ages and backgrounds.
 Josh previously served as director of jazz programs and an adjunct professor at Boston University.
 He performs professionally on as many as 13 different instruments (though not at the same time) he is most widely considered an extraordinary guitarist, pianist, and vocalist.